segmentio/segment-docs/connections/destinations/catalog/personyze/index.md

 ---
+title: Personyze
 ---
 [Personyze](https://www.personyze.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a complete cross-channel personalization solution for showing highly optimized content in websites, emails, and apps using targeting and recommendation engines, and a variety of content creation, editing, and A/B testing tools.

 This destination is maintained by Personyze.
 For any issues with the destination, please [reach out to their team](mailto:info@personyze.com).